daniel-junior-dube/vscode_banner_comments/README.md

 ![header](images/header.png)

-Converts the selected text into banners-comments "headers" using figlet ( automatically wrapped with comment tag! ).
+Converts the selected text into banners-comments "headers" using figlet.

 **Table of Contents**